luisibanez/open-source-databases-tutorial/source/Neo4J/Create.rst

 Exercise
 ~~~~~~~~

-* Proceed to add Actors as Nodes (using only a "Name" property
+* Proceed to add Actors as Nodes (using only a "Name" property).

  * Add relationships between Actors an the Movies they were in.
  * Do this with the relationship type "ACTED_IN".